 Christine headed the International HIV/AIDS Alliance’s work on human rights between 2009 and 2013 and led the organisation’s team of technical experts.

 Christine spent a significant part of her professional life working in Botswana and in the Southern African Region.
-She has held roles at the Botswana Ministry of Health and at the University of Botswana and, was the founding director of Botswana Network on Ethics, Law and HIV/AIDS (BONELA) – a Linking Organisation of Frontline AIDS.
+She has held roles at the Botswana Ministry of Health and at the University of Botswana and, was the founding director of Botswana Network on Ethics, Law and HIV/AIDS (BONELA) – a partner of Frontline AIDS.

-As a She Decides champion, Christine is a passionate advocate for women’s rights.
+As a She Decides Champion, Christine is a passionate advocate for women’s rights.
 She is also a member of the Global HIV Prevention Coalition and is part of the UNAIDS reference group on human rights.

 Divya has been our director of programmes for the past two and a half years and is responsible for the strategic oversight and leadership on all programming areas for Frontline AIDS.
 The key focus is on increasing coverage, scope, and quality of community led HIV, health, and human rights programmes, through strong and vibrant civil society systems.